currawong-project/libcw/README.md

 ### TODO:

 - Documentation w/ examples.
+  + Write the rules for each member function.

+- value() should return a special return-code value to indicate that the value should not be updated.

 - Compile presets: at load time the presets should be resolved to the proc and vars to which they will be assigned.